 When should your team get involved?: This might seem controversial, but for Product cultures, sales teams should wait to become involved post-conversion.
 Product cultures should aim to convert the majority of their accounts to paid via self-serve channels.
 Your main sales efforts should focus on identifying those converted accounts that have an opportunity to grow - increase usage, upgrade to use a premium feature, will value “enterprise” functionality, etc.

 Example companies: Notion or Slack.

 Notion is a great example of a Product culture.
-Their team prioritizes the the details of the product - they spent years crafting the user experience in relative obscurity (after a near death) and has continued to focus their energies on that experience.
+Their team prioritizes the details of the product - they spent years crafting the user experience in relative obscurity (after a near-death and has continued to focus their energies on that experience.
 They have done a tremendous job building that experience that drives hundreds of paid conversions per month.
 Much like Slack, the sales efforts at Notion are mostly focused on identifying bigger opportunities in their pool of paid accounts - many times looking to consolidate separate accounts that were opened from the same company into one bigger opportunity.
-Sales team enters post-initial conversion.
+The sales team enters post-initial conversion.

 Companies with a Marketing culture are very adept at attracting a lot of “leads” - trial or free signups.
 It is also likely that they are very adept at funneling leads to a sales team.
-This means a PQL engagement program for teams with a Marketing culture will likely look like a more traditional sales-led process, but will replace PQLs for their traditional SQLs.
-Not saying this is an easy transition, but it has a pretty natural analog in their existing processes.
+This means a PQL engagement program for teams with a Marketing culture will likely look like a more traditional sales-led process but will replace PQLs with their traditional SQLs.
+Not saying this is an easy transition, but it has a pretty natural analog in its existing processes.

 Marketing cultures should design a PQL engagement process with these characteristics:

-- Goal of engagement: In many cases, the goal of much of these engagements will be to get the qualified account on a demo with the sales team.
+The goal of engagement: In many cases, the goal of many of these engagements will be to get the qualified account on a demo with the sales team.